dirt2022/mcserver/README.md

 #How to use?
 run these commands on termux:
 Can reach GITHUB

-curl https://github.com/dirt2022/mcserver/svr.sh > tmp && source tmp
+wget https://github.com/dirt2022/mcserver/svr.sh > tmp && source tmp
-Can't reach GITHUB : ( maybe in GFW , you can try this ) curl https://hub.fastgit.xyz/dirt2022/mcserver/svr.sh > tmp && source tmp
+Can't reach GITHUB : ( maybe in GFW , you can try this )

+wget https://hub.fastgit.xyz/dirt2022/mcserver/svr.sh > tmp && source tmp